* United States imposes 220 pct duty on CSeries jets

 * Britain warns row could jeopardise ties with Boeing

-* Dispute is political headache for weakened PM May (Recasts after comments from Fallon, previous LONDON)
+* Row is a political headache for weakened PM May (Recasts after comments from Fallon, previous LONDON)

-BELFAST, Sept 27 (Reuters) - Britain told U.S. planemaker Boeing on Wednesday that it could lose out on future British defence contracts because of its dispute with Canadian rival Bombardier which has put 4,200 jobs at risk in Northern Ireland.
+BELFAST/LONDON, Sept 27 (Reuters) - Britain told U.S. planemaker Boeing on Wednesday that it could lose out on British defence contracts because of its dispute with Canadian rival Bombardier which has put 4,200 jobs at risk in Northern Ireland.

 The U.S. Department of Commerce on Tuesday imposed a 220-percent duty on Bombardier's CSeries jets, whose wings are made at a plant in Belfast, following a complaint by Boeing which accuses Canada of unfairly subsidising Bombardier.